mwerezak/DearPyGui-Obj/docs/devguide.rst

-The bottom line of all of this is that when a user sees a class like ExampleWidget in the above example, they know that they can use **\**config** to set any properties listed by :meth:`PyGuiBase.get_config_properties`, and non-property arguments like **default_value** are not hidden from them.
+The bottom line of all of this is that when a user sees a class like ExampleWidget in the above example, they know that they can use **\**config** to set any properties listed by :meth:`PyGuiObject.get_config_properties`, and non-property arguments like **default_value** are not hidden from them.